 - The 1st column and 1st row repeat themselves.
-(Why?)
-Sometimes these will be omitted (Group Explorer does this). - Multiplication tables can visually reveal patterns that may be difficult to see otherwise.
+(Why?) - Multiplication tables can visually reveal patterns that may be difficult to see otherwise.
 To help make these patterns more obvious, we can color the cells of the multiplication table, assigning a unique color to each action of the group. - A group is abelian iff its multiplication table is symmetric about the "main diagonal." - In each row and each column, each group action occurs exactly once.
 (This will always happen...
 Why?)

-Let's state and prove that last comment as as theorem.
+Let's state and verify that last comment as as theorem.

-An element cannot appear twice in the same row or column of a multiplictaion table.
+An element cannot appear twice in the same row or column of a multiplication table.